The Content Inventory and Audit: Why Should You Care?

 An “inventory” (according to Marriam-Webster) is an itemized list of current assets.

 For instance, if you managed a chain of delis you would keep an inventory of every ingredient on your menu, so you never run out of anything important.
-This inventory would include the name of each ingredient and other information related to that ingredient like how much you have on hand, its location, when it will expire and how long it will take to get more.
+This inventory would include the name of each ingredient and other related information like how much you have on hand, its location, when it will expire and how long it will take to get more.

 A “content inventory” is really this simple.
 It’s a list of all your content assets and any important data about those assets.
 The data that matters to you will depend on your business, but it’s common to include the following information:

 - Word Count

 - Target Persona

 In a perfect world, we would keep an inventory of our content from the moment we begin creating it and meticulously update our data as we grow and change.